AviatrixSystems/Docs/HowTos/site2cloud_fortigate.rst

 Create an IPsec tunnel on FortiGate
 +++++++++++++++++++++++++++++++++++

 #.
-Login to your FortiGate dashboard.
+Log in to your FortiGate dashboard.
 #.
 In the `VPN` menu, select `IPsec Tunnels`.
 #.
 Click `+ Create New`
 #.
 Populate the fields according to your preferences.